 Change Administrator Password Link to the User Accounts page where you can change the administrator password and set up a guest account.
-Configure WAN Settings Link to the WAN Settings page where you can modify the WAN param Configure LAN Settings Link to the LAN tab where you can configure you LAN network.
+Configure WAN Settings Link to the WAN Settings page where you can modify the WAN parameters.
+Configure USB Settings Link to the Mobile Network page where you can modify the USB / Mobile Network configurations.
+Configure LAN Settings Link to the LAN tab where you can configure you LAN network.